Zhang-Zhaoji/Zhang-Zhaoji.github.io/index.md

 ## About me

 It is my pleasure to meet you here.
-I am **Zhang Zhaoji(张兆骥 in Simplified Chinese)**, a graduate student from Peking University.
+I am **Zhaoji Zhang(张 兆骥 in Simplified Chinese)**, a graduate student from Peking University.
 After 4 years hardwork at Peking University, I earned 2 Bachelor of Science on **Chemical Biology** and  **Intelligence Science and Technology**(also known as AI).
+I am going to the Center of Life Science(CLS)@PKU-THU to persue my PhD in Integrated Life Science after 1st Sept 2025.
+Hope we would have a great time there.

 My curiosity about Neuroscience, especially circuit, computation, and system neuroscience, has led me to be an intern at [Yatang-Li's Lab](https://yatanglilab.cibr.ac.cn/en/) at the Chinese Institute for Brain Research, Beijing (CIBR, Beijing).

-I am going to the Center of Life Science(CLS)@PKU-THU to persuit my PhD in Integrated Life Science on 1st Sept 2025.
-Hope we would have a great time there.

 [My undergraduate_academic transcript](https://drive.google.com/file/d/1somZXkrMlVg3rWUyF3WMa0-Za7p0GWp_/view?usp=sharing) is available for a deeper look into my academic journey, and you can find my research profile on [ORCID](https://orcid.org/0009-0002-3293-1961).